stnolting/neo430/README.md

 If you have any questions, bug reports, ideas or if you are facing problems with the NEO430, feel free to drop me a line:

   stnolting@gmail.com

+## Proprietary Notice

+"MSP430" is a trademark of Texas Instruments Corporation.

+"Virtex" is a trademarks of Xilinx Inc.

+"Cyclone" is a trademarks of Intel Corporation.